HDialani/Boost-converter/Inductor_Design/Readme.md

 # Readme
 This folder explains how I made the inductor, then how well it worked compared to the practical model.
+They main purpose of these experiments are to compare DCM and CCM and also MOSFET and IGBT technology.
+For DCM and CCM the same input,output,switching frequency and duty cycle.
+For IGBT vs MOSFET they have different everything except input voltage.
+The reason is I just went with the value given to me, I tried researching and thinking of my own values but it was wasting time and leading nowhere, so I chose what the uni chose.

 ## Inductor theory
 https://www.youtube.com/watch?v=-EqmJx4rJTc&list=RDCMUCsWRAAMs_Cn78_kRLSpkb6w&start_radio=1&rv=-EqmJx4rJTc&t=751